 Eats & Drinks Near the Beach

-The beach/jungle road of Tulum is a scene — a luxury bohemian (and touristy) sort of scene that's as expensive as the US.
-During the high season, it can be hard to get tables (I learned this the hard way).
+The beach/jungle road of Tulum is a scene — a luxury bohemian (and touristy) sort of scene that's as expensive and hipster as Brooklyn.
+During the high season, it can be impossible to get tables (I learned this the hard way).
 As I mentioned, the food in town was so amazing that we didn't have time to try either of these restaurants.
 Next time though, we've got the following places on our list.